jasper-sinclair/nullstar/docs/NETWORK.md

 1. generate `training.txt` with Nullstar self-play;
 2. validate, shuffle, and convert it to the sparse format;
-3. train and export `network.bin`;
+3. train and export a quantized network such as `network_stm_base.bin`;
 4. use `tools/embed_file` to regenerate `src/net.cpp`;
 5. rebuild and benchmark the engine;
-6. establish strength with controlled paired match testing.
+6. establish strength with controlled match testing.

+Exact retraining of the current `stm-base` network requires the local master corpus described in [`TRAINING.md`](TRAINING.md).
+The large corpus and checkpoints remain development artifacts rather than Git dependencies; the selected quantized model is completely preserved by tracked `src/net.cpp`.

 Exact retraining of Set 006 requires its original 38 GB archived dataset.
-That archive remains development material rather than a Git dependency; the quantized model itself is completely preserved by tracked `src/net.cpp`.
+That archive also remains development material rather than a Git dependency.